What's Best, a GED® or High School Diploma?

 Is a GED the Best Choice?

 What many people commonly say is a "GED" is a state-issued high school equivalency (HSE) diploma.
 The GED test was created in 1942 for people who were not able to finish high school.
-Today, there are two additional HSE tests: the TASC test and the HiSET exam.
-Which test or tests you can take depends on your state, but the three tests are fairly similar.
+Today, there is an additional HSE test, the HiSET exam.
+Which test or tests you can take depends on your state, but the tests are fairly similar.

 An HSE diploma is considered equal to a high school diploma by 97% of colleges and universities and virtually all businesses.
 It's essentially a high school diploma and gives you the opportunity for better jobs, more training, college study, vocational school, promotions, military enlistment, and government jobs.